OuiSURF/Surf_Maps/README.md

 Maps are only playable on CS:S and Momentum, IF I upload other maps, it'll be in the sub folder.

 ## Last update
-2nd July 2023 - Last map added: surf_hellenic & surf_adrift_fix - 802 Maps
+18th July 2023 - Last map added: surf_jagerbomb - 803 Maps

-(Was missing the following maps that I thought I uploaded... surf_endeavor, surf_fuckyall, surf_hardline, surf_lament_ksf, surf_nocturn, surf_nuclear, surf_rubiks_cube & surf_void)

 ## Contact me
 On discord - .0ui - for any issue with / missing a map.